GeorgeMichailidis/high-dim-svar-partial-ordering/README.md

 Rscript --vanilla data/dream4/setup.R
 ```

-To extract the data, refer to script `data/dream4/data_extract.R`; note that one needs to make necessary changes to L10-L14 and execute the script in the R console to extract the five datasets
+To extract the data, refer to script `data/dream4/data_extract.R`; note that one needs to make necessary changes to L10-L14 (see also below) and execute the script in the R console to extract the five datasets sequentially
 ```R
 ## 'dream4_100_01', 'dream4_100_02', 'dream4_100_03', 'dream4_100_04', 'dream4_100_05'
 filename = 'dream4_100_05'